Cedric-Perauer/LatentGenerativeAnamorphoses/README.md

 ## Requirements

 We tested SD3.5 on an RTX 4090.
-The Flux scripts are less well tested than the SD3.5 version. `flux1_dev.py` requires about **37GB of VRAM** and `flux2_dev.py` requires about **68GB of VRAM**.
+The Flux scripts are less well tested than the SD3.5 version. `flux1_dev.py` requires about **37GB of VRAM** and `flux2_dev.py` requires about **68GB of VRAM** (all at 1024x1024 resolution).
 We tested the Flux scripts on an RTX Pro 6000 GPU.

 ## Usage